Understanding the inbound sales methodology

 In the awareness phase, prospective clients are addressing problems or challenges or a goal they want to achieve.

-In the consideration phase, buyers have defined their challenge and are actively seeking solutions or options in addressing it.
+In the consideration phase, buyers have defined their challenge and are actively seeking solutions or options to address it.

 After these phases are complete, a potential buyer then enters the decision phase, where they select a resolution to their challenge or walk away from the interaction altogether.